3. Setting Up Your Robin Cluster

 3.1.4.1.
 Method 1: Using a License Proxy server

-• Each proxy server can handle multiple Robin clusters but can only be associated with one license contract.
+• Each License Proxy server can handle multiple Robin CNP clusters but it can associate with only one license contract.

-• The proxy server is made known to each Robin cluster through the use of config variables.
+• The License Proxy server is made known to each Robin CNP cluster through the config variables.

-• There must be constant connectivity between each respective Robin cluster and the proxy server.
-If there is a drop in connectivity, alerts will be generated on the Robin cluster until the issue is resolved.
+• There must be constant connectivity between each respective Robin CNP cluster and the License Proxy server.
+If there is a drop in connectivity, alerts will be generated on the Robin CNP cluster until the issue is resolved.

-• Although not mandatory it is highly recommended that the proxy server is host on a machine that is not part of any of the Robin clusters to be associated with it.
+• Although It is not mandatory but it is highly recommended that the License Proxy server should deploy on a machine that is not part of any of the Robin CNP clusters to be associated with it.

 • Kubernetes v1.8 or above must be deployed on the machine where the proxy server will be deployed.